What to Bring for the La Concha Hike According to a Marbella Local

 Weighs 50 grams, takes up the space of a fist and can save your life.
 If someone suffers a fall or injury on the ridge, a thermal blanket retains body heat until rescue arrives.
 Most people do not carry one because they have never needed it — until the day they do.

-🧥 Clothing by Season
+🧥 Clothing by season: how to dress year-round

 La Concha does not have one fixed season — it has four, each demanding something different.
 This table tells you exactly what to wear depending on when you go.